 Given all the shortcomings of the approaches we’ve described, accounting software was ripe for disruption.

 Accounting follows a process that starts with documents like receipts, statements, or invoices, which all have to get entered into an accounting system without errors.
 That system is used to perform accounting tasks like reconciliation with bank accounts, which increases our confidence that all the transactions have been captured and separation of sales tax so it can be reported to the government.
 Finally, the accounting system provides reports on the past and forecasts of the future to help business owners make better decisions.

 The cloud and SaaS revolution pioneered by salesforce.com has disrupted every step of that accounting process and several more I haven’t described.

 By far, the most significant cloud software for small business accounting outside of the actual accounting software is document management software.
-The top players for small businesses are HubDoc and Receipt Bank.
-HubDoc is a Toronto-based startup founded by Jamie Shulman and Jamie McDonald, and Xero, the cloud accounting software, bought it last year.
+The top players for small businesses are HubDoc and Dext, formerly Receipt Bank.
+HubDoc is a Toronto-based startup founded by Jamie Shulman and Jamie McDonald, and Xero, the cloud accounting software, bought it in 2018.

-HubDoc replaces the traditional shoebox of receipts but is superior in so many ways.
+Dext and HubDoc replace the traditional shoebox of receipts but are superior in so many ways.

-Third, it offers multiple ways to get receipts into the system, including via email and a mobile app which allows you to photograph receipts.
+They offer multiple ways to get receipts into their system, including via email and a mobile app that allows you to photograph receipts.
 The fact that a receipt photographed with your mobile phone can now automatically become accurate data going into the right place in your accounting system is a game-changer.

 Xero and Quickbooks Online are both fabulous pieces of software that, for small business owners, offer significant benefits over desktop alternatives.
 You can find many good reviews online but here’s a quick list of the key features that make these cloud accounting programs better than standalone desktop software: